Semi-supervised semantic segmentation needs strong, varied perturbations: Semantic segmentation experiment setup

 \subsection{Adapting semi-supervised classification algorithms for segmentation}

 In the main paper we explain how we adapted Cutout~\cite{Devries:Cutout} and CutMix~\cite{Yun:CutMix} for segmentation.
 Here we will discuss our approach to adapting standard augmentation, Interpolation Consistency Training (ICT) and Virtual Adversarial Training (VAT).
+We note that implementations of all of these approaches are supplied with our source code.